• Skip to primary navigation

 5 from 10 reviews

-Fraisier cake or gateau Fraisier is a traditional French strawberry cake made with a Genoise biscuit and generously garnished with fresh strawberries and luscious Diplomat cream.
-It's a visually stunning masterpiece perfect for birthdays and other special celebrations.
+Fraisier cake, or gateau Fraisier, is a traditional French strawberry cake made with two layers of Genoise sponge, fresh strawberries, and light Diplomat cream.
+It is a showstopping dessert, perfect for birthdays and other special celebrations.

 • Author: Irina Totterman